-You need to search for topics that relate to your website and can drive great traffic.
-Leverage one of the necessary tools.
-To select an appropriate topic, you need to distinguish trending (have great search volume at the beginning but lose it quickly) and evergreen posts (have high traffic for a long time).
+You need to search for topics that are relevant to your website and can drive great traffic.
+To select an appropriate topic, you should distinguish trending (have a great search volume at the beginning but lose it quickly) and evergreen posts (continue driving high traffic for a long time).

-Firstly, look for the topics that can be a great fit for your website and at the same time will stay relevant for your customers.
+Firstly, look for the topics that can be an excellent fit for your website and will stay relevant for your customers at the same time.
 Secondly, check the articles you already have in your blog to figure out which of them retain the most readers.
 Thirdly, check out similar blogs, identify the content you need, and check it with a special tool.

-To make your posts rank higher, use the appropriate keywords.
-To identify these keywords, you can leverage one of the keyword research tools (Term Explorer, Ahrefs, SEMrush, or Moz's Keyword Difficulty Tool) or just type a search query in Google.
+If you want to make your posts rank higher, use appropriate keywords.
+To identify these keywords, you can leverage one of the keyword research tools (Term Explorer, Ahrefs, SEMrush, or Moz’s Keyword Difficulty Tool) or just type a search query in Google.

-For example, let’s type “internet marketing” in Google search and see the related keywords people search for.
+For example, let’s type “internet marketing” in Google search and see some related keywords people search for.

 Avoid dates and events